yetanalytics/lrsql/doc/startup.md

 6. Start the LRS.
 - Mac or Linux: Run the appropriate shell script from the command line, e.g. `./bin/run_sqlite.sh`.
 All scripts are located in the `bin` directory.
 - Windows: Run the appropriate executable: `lrsql.exe` for a SQLite database, `lrsql_pg.exe` for a Postgres one.

+7. Create Credentials and "Real" Accounts
+Log into the LRS Admin UI using your seed admin account username and password.
+Then create a new credential key pair and account as so:
+- Under "Credentials Management", click "Add New Credentials," which will auto-generate a new API key and secret.
+- Under "Account Management," enter your new username and password and click "Create Account."

+8. Delete Seed Account
+- For security purposes, it is important to delete the seed account (as the username and password are stored in plaintext).
+To do so, log out of the seed account, log into your "real" account, then under "Account Management," click the "Delete" button corresponding to the seed account.

 ## Your first Statement